spensermorgan/pdsnd_github/README.md

 The code references .csv files containing bikeshare data however they are not included on this git since they are available elsewhere.
 Included files are bikeshare.py, .gitignore, and README.md

 ### Credits
 Credit where due to the materials provided by the Udacity PDSND program and suggested affiliate links.
+Thank you for the helpful resources.